 The comparison will by no means be exhaustive but will attempt to briefly summarize some of the key features each web framework has to offer.
 While there are some differences in the approach each package takes to developing web services, they all share similar basic functionality.
 In the end, the choice of a particular framework will come down largely to personal preference.

 One of the big jokes among people who manage scientific datasets goes like this:

 The great thing about standards is … there are so many to choose from!

 While this one liner may never make it to late-night TV, there is much truth to it.
 Many “standards” exist, and many more are invented each month to accommodate the special needs of new types of data or new software for processing data.

-There is, however, one exception that proves the rule: ISO 8601– the international standard for representing dates and times.
+One standard, however, stands far above other options and should always be adopted: ISO 8601– the international standard for representing dates and times.

 The world of scientific data management, analysis, visualization and public access is changing so rapidly it can be difficult to keep up with developments even in one’s own field.
 Staying abreast of progress in all areas of science, let alone business, is an impossibility.

 Then there are big picture questions about how the whole scientific endeavor is changing: